jenninglim/recursion-schemes-in-DSL/Report/new_report.md

 -   F id = id
 -   F(g.f) = F g .F f

-These additional laws respect the nature of a morphism in the category by preserving the identity and the composition of morphisms.
+These additional laws preserve the nature of a morphism in the category by respecting the identity and the composition of morphisms laws.

 An endofunctor is an functor from a category to itself.
 In Haskell, the definition of a functor corresponds with the categorical endofunctor,